vivaria/edisonrul.ing/README.md

     *   This effect cannot be negated by "Magic Jammer", etc. Your opponent can chain "Magic Jammer" when you first activate "Wave-Motion Cannon" (when you place it face-up on the field).
     *   If "Imperial Order" is active, count Standby Phases as normal for "Wave-Motion Cannon".
     *   You can activate "Wave-Motion Cannon" (place it face-up on the field) and send it to the Graveyard during the same turn, but it will not do any damage.
-    *   If "Solomon's Lawbook" skips your Standby Phase, or the turn is skipped with "Gamble", increase the count for "Wave-Motion Cannon" anyway.
+    *   If "Solomon's Lawbook" skips yourStandby Phase, or the turn is skipped with "Gamble", increase the count for "Wave-Motion Cannon" anyway.
 "Pyro Clock of Destiny" will not increase the count.

 ## WEAPON CHANGE